Self-Organising Neural Discrete Representation Learning \`a la Kohonen: Alternative VQ in VQ-VAEs

 \subsection{Initialisation \& Updates of EMAs}

-\paragraph{Initialisation.} Both the basic EMA-VQ (Sec.~\ref{sec:vq_vae}) and KSOM (Sec.~\ref{sec:k-vae}) require to initialise two EMAs: $\vm_k^{(0)}$ (Eq.~\ref{eq:vq_vae_sum} and \ref{eq:numerator_kvae}) and $N_k^{(0)}$ (Eq.~\ref{eq:denominator_vq_vae} and \ref{eq:denominator_kvae}).
+\textbf{Initialisation.} Both the basic EMA-VQ (Sec.~\ref{sec:vq_vae}) and KSOM (Sec.~\ref{sec:k-vae}) require to initialise two EMAs: $\vm_k^{(0)}$ (Eq.~\ref{eq:vq_vae_sum} and \ref{eq:numerator_kvae}) and $N_k^{(0)}$ (Eq.~\ref{eq:denominator_vq_vae} and \ref{eq:denominator_kvae}).
 This is an important detail which is omitted in the common description of VQ-VAEs.
-Standard public implementations of VQ-VAEs, including the official one by \citet{OordVK17}, initialise $\vm_k^{(0)}$ by a random Gaussian vector, and $N_k^{(0)}$ by $0$.
+Standard public implementations of VQ-VAEs, including the official one by van den Oord et al.~\cite{OordVK17}, initialise $\vm_k^{(0)}$ by a random Gaussian vector, and $N_k^{(0)}$ by $0$.
 The latter is problematic for the following reason.

 In fact, standard implementations apply the updates of Eqs.~\ref{eq:vq_vae_sum}-\ref{eq:vq_vae_update} to all clusters including those that have no members in the batch---later, we show that this is another important detail for EMA-VQ.
 Since $N_k^{(0)}$ is initialised with $0$, $N_k^{(1)}$ remains $0$ at the first iteration for the clusters with no members in the first batch.
-To avoid division by zero, smoothing over counts $(N_1^{(t)}, ..., N_K^{(t)})$---typically additive smoothing; see, e.g., \citet{chen1999empirical}---is applied to obtain smoothed counts $(\tilde{N}_1^{(t)}, ..., \tilde{N}_K^{(t)})$ such that $N_k^{(1)}=0$ becomes $\tilde{N}_k^{(1)} = \epsilon$ where typically $\epsilon \sim 10^{-5}$.
+To avoid division by zero, smoothing over counts $(N_1^{(t)}, ..., N_K^{(t)})$---typically additive smoothing; see, e.g., \cite{chen1999empirical}---is applied to obtain smoothed counts $(\tilde{N}_1^{(t)}, ..., \tilde{N}_K^{(t)})$ such that $N_k^{(1)}=0$ becomes $\tilde{N}_k^{(1)} = \epsilon$ where typically $\epsilon \sim 10^{-5}$.
 While this allows to avoid division by zero, the resulting multiplication of $\vm_k^{(1)}$ by $1 / \epsilon \sim 10^{5}$ in Eq.~\ref{eq:vq_vae_update} also seems unreasonable.
 Our experiments (Sec.~\ref{sec:exp_init}) show that this effectively results in certain sub-optimality in training.
-Instead, we propose $N_k^{(0)} = 1$ initialisation, which is consistent with non-zero initialisation of $\vm_k^{(0)}$.
+Instead, we propose $N_k^{(0)} = 1$ initialisation, which is consistent with non-zero initialisation of $\vm_k^{(0)}$.\looseness=-1